TVC have been manufacturing the ColcheK system, under exclusive licence for several years but felt it needed further development for a new generation.

 Street lamps fail for a number of reasons, for example, bad installation, impacts or corrosion.
 Lighting columns are most susceptible to corrosion at and slightly below ground level; water, road salt and other chlorides and oxygen from the air combine to make this a highly corrosive area.

 The ColcheK2 is currently used by inspection companies and local councils to inspect lighting columns prior to the installation of lights and decorations to check the column is suitable to bear the additional strain.
 ColcheK2 has been used on seaside resort lighting columns where summer decoration and additional lighting is common.
-It is also used in special event areas including those around the Isle of Man TT course prior to racing.
+It is also used in public open area special event to test the safety of lamp posts before large crowds gather.